Molecular Biophysics and Biochemistry

 For the elective courses: one additional 200+ level seminar or lecture course in STEM

 Combined B.S./M.S.
 Degree Program The B.S./M.S. degree program requires a total of 18.5 course credits including the senior requirement.
 See Academic Regulations, section L, Special Academic Arrangements, “Simultaneous Award of the Bachelor's and Master's Degrees."
-Interested students should consult their academic advisor prior to the fifth term of enrollment for details and application requirements (due December 1 of the fifth semester).
+Interested students should consult their academic adviser prior to the fifth term of enrollment for details and application requirements (due December 1 of the fifth semester).
 The B.S./M.S. program follows the requirements of the B.S.
 Degree program with the following additions.

 For the core Biophysics requirement: one additional 300+ course in thermodynamics, statistical mech, quantum and/or spectroscopy (CHEM 332 is recommended).
 PHYS 180 and 181 in place of PHYS 170 and 171.